life of zebras in lake mburo

 Zebras are very social animals.

-A Zebra feeds almost on entirely grass, but may occasionally eat shrubs, herbs, twigs, leaves and bark.
+A Zebra feeds almost entirely on grass, but may occasionally eat shrubs, herbs, twigs, leaves and bark.

 In most cases, a Female will give birth to a single foal.

-Mother Zebra goes through a gestation period of 11 to 12 months and a foal is born.
+Mother Zebra goes through a gestation period of 11 to 12 months, and a foal is born.

 Contact Us Today